iLya2IK/wchttpserver/README.md

 * Rewrite wchttpserver.lpr - write here locations for your own files (certificates, keys, mime file, site files, session database, log database, list of using ciphers, list of necessary protocols, initial values for http/2 headers, num of threads) or do it by editing external config file "server.cfg".
 * Rewrite wcmaintest.pas - write here your own TWCPreAnalizeClientJob descendant class to implement the task which pre-analyzing requests and creating corresponding async tasks.
 Adwise you to using data trees like in example to realize such pre-analyzing task.
 * Rewrite wctestclient.pas - implement here your own descendant class for TWebClient where add your own properties and functionality (just look how this is done in example file).
-* Rewrite wcservertestjobs.pas - write your own server's async tasks here (descendant class for TWCMainClientJob).
+* Rewrite wcservertestjobs.pas - write your own server's async tasks here (descendant classes for TWCMainClientJob).
 Every task is connected to the requesting client.
-* Add your own site files - scripts, pages, CSS, images, and so on in the projects folder.
+* Add your own site files - scripts, pages, CSS, images, and so on in your site folder.

 # Development environment
 Free Pascal (v3.2.0) + Lazarus (v2.0.10)